ka9cql/pifm/README.md

 ### Notes

-This is a copy of the updated documentation and code from http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter,
+This is a copy of the original material from http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter,

-The only changes are removal of the download link (since the source can be downloaded here), and formatting in Github Markdown.
+The changes here have been made in order to adapt this project for both the Pi Zero W, and for transmitting APRS on United States 2 meter ham radio frequencies.

+NOTE: YOU CAN NOT USE THIS CODE UNLESS YOU ARE A LICENSED AMATEUR RADIO OPERATOR with operating privileges in the US 2 meter ham radio band.
+PERIOD!

 All rights of the original authors reserved.